Innovation in Food Production: Cultivated Meat

 Federal Regulators Must Encourage, Not Hamper, the Transition to These New Production Method

 The Animal Legal Defense Fund has been at the forefront of demanding fair and efficient oversight of cultivated meat products by the U.S. Department of Agriculture (USDA) and the Food and Drug Administration (FDA).
 Fair and efficient federal oversight—along clear paths to market entry—will help encourage innovation and ensure consumer trust.
 We have called on these federal agencies to reject the animal agricultural industry’s demands that are designed to undermine the ability of cultivated meat producers to access markets and advertise their beneficial qualities.

 The Animal Legal Defense Fund has strenuously opposed the animal agricultural industry’s demands for burdensome, irrational, and potentially dangerous regulation of cultivated meat production and labeling.
 These interests seek to enlist the federal government to safeguard the animal agricultural industry’s inhumane and unsafe products’ market share in the face of something better, at the expense of consumer choice.
 We will continue to oppose these voices to ensure transparency and the availability of truly humane options.

-Where factory farming voices demand that cultivated meats alone disclose their production methods on their labels, we call for cruelly-produced products to be required to disclose their production methods, such as confining egg-laying hens to battery cages and feeding non-therapeutic antibiotics to farmed animals.
+Where factory farming voices demand that cultivated meats alone disclose their production methods on their labels, we call for cruelly-produced products to be required to disclose their production methods, such as confining hens used by the egg industry to battery cages and feeding non-therapeutic antibiotics to farmed animals.
 Poll after poll has shown large majorities of consumers care deeply about how animals raised for food are treated.
 If any production methods should be disclosed on labels it should be the unpopular practices employed by factory farms, so that consumers have the truthful information they value and need to make informed purchasing decisions.

 State Attempts to Ban Labeling Terms Are Illegal and Anti-Competitive